onap/oom-offline-installer/docs/InstallGuide.rst

                   ansible_host: 10.8.8.19
                   #ip of the node that it uses for communication with k8s cluster.
                   cluster_ip: 10.8.8.19
+                  # External ip of the node, used for access from outside of the cluster.
+                  # Can be set to some kind of floating or public ip.
+                  # If not set, cluster_ip is used for this purpose.
+                  # external_ip: x.x.x.x

             # Group of hosts containing etcd cluster nodes.
             # Defaults to infra.